Lens correction included in default modules (like base curve)

 In my understanding, the role of the default modules is to provide a baseline to further develop the image without modifying the image beyond what the photographer would expect.
 As far as I know, that would be the reason why the base curve is activated by default although most base curve presets are really aggressive on the highlights.
 On the other hand, lens correction usually apply minor (but important) corrections without being aggressive.
 Considering that lens distortion is never something a photographer would want, applying the lens correction by default would make even more sense than applying the base curve by default, especially considering that most lens/body combinations have a lens correction profile while the base curve is, in most cases, a generic profile not really representative of the camera because there is not many camera-specific profile for the base curve, yet.
 Make sense?

-#2 Updated by Vincent Fregeac about 1 month ago
+#2 Updated by Vincent Fregeac 3 months ago

 I understand the idea of the defaults but the point I was raising is the fact that the current choices (base-curve but no lens correction) is illogical whatever the way you look at the defaults.

 If the purpose of the defaults is to provide a minimally viewable image, it shouldn't lead to the false impression that the image have pure white, and therefore unsalvageable, highlights because the base curve have raised the lightness beyond the threshold of human perception (a computer can differentiate 250 from 255 in RGB, but most human eyes can't).